Somalia: Independence and post-independence

 As part of the official "Roadmap for the End of Transition", a political process that provided clear benchmarks leading toward the formation of permanent democratic institutions in Somalia, the Transitional Federal Government's interim mandate ended on 20 August 2012.
 The Federal Parliament of Somalia was concurrently inaugurated.

-Federal government

-The Federal Government of Somalia, the first permanent central government in the country since the start of the civil war, was established in August 2012.
+The Federal Government of Somalia, the first permanent central government in the country since the start of the civil war, was established in August 2012 with Hassan Sheikh Mohamud elected as president.
 In August 2014, the Somali government-led Operation Indian Ocean was launched against insurgent-held pockets in the countryside.

-2021–2023 drought
+The next election took place in 2017 with Mohamed Abdullahi Farmajo succeeding as president.
+Near the end of his presidency, disagreements over the upcoming election prompted Farmajo to sign a controversial 2 year extension that was eventually overturned.

+In 2022, Hassan Sheikh Mohamud was re-elected for a second term.
+The beginning of his term coincided with the 2022 Central Somalia offensive that recaptured many settlements from Al-Shabaab.
+Some of these gains would eventually be reversed by the 2025 Shabelle offensive.
+On 15 May 2026, Mohamud's presidential term officially ended with no election agreement, resulting in a political dispute between state and opposition figures.

 The 2021–2023 Somali drought was Somalia's most severe drought in 40 years, and affected 7.8 million people.

+On 30 March 2024, a series of constitutional amendments approved by the Federal Government of Somalia led to disagreements with some federal member states, triggering a political crisis.
+Three out of six member states withdrew their recognition of the federal government's authority and local clashes erupted in Jubaland and South West State.